stevengliebe/disable-carousel-mobile/readme.txt

 == Description ==

 [Carousel](http://jetpack.me/support/carousel/) is a fantastic gallery lightbox feature included with the [Jetpack](http://wordpress.org/plugins/jetpack/) plugin.
-It's not perfect on all mobile devices so you may want to disable it specifically for those users.
+It's not perfect on all mobile devices so you may want to disable it specifically for mobile users.
 That's what this plugin does.

 This plugin also works with [Gallery Carousel Without JetPack](http://wordpress.org/plugins/carousel-without-jetpack/).